vramework/vramework-website/docs/40-workspace/01-workspaces.md

+Here’s the improved version of the documentation:

 ---

 sidebar_position: 3
 title: Workspaces

 ---

-Vramework was built with monolithic workspaces.
-Not because it needs to, but you can get quite a few benefits by seperating things into packages.
+Vramework is built with monolithic workspaces, though separating components into packages can offer several advantages.

-To try and keep things simple, we'll be working directly on the workspace starter.
-We'll have the name *mindwave* as our application to avoid seeing example everywhere.
+To simplify the process, this documentation focuses on working with the workspace starter.
+The application will be named *mindwave* to avoid using example names.

 ```bash
 git clone git@github.com:vramework/workspace-starter.git
 ```

-You'll immediately notice the folder structure:
+Upon cloning, the following folder structure will be present:

 ```bash
 backends/